-121. The potential environmental effects of the pre-construction activities, such as contractor office set ups, necessary equipment stacks, sites preparation, and the adequacy of the accesses have been considered and all these activities will not deteriorate the existing conditions of the environment.

-- 122. Number of pre-construction surveys, including noise and vibration, soil contamination, air pollution, flora and fauna species survey will be carried out by contractor prior to the commencement of construction works. - 123.
-Contractor shall ensure materials and wastes to be removed are disposed in proper manner and disposal sites are authorized by the government.
-No dumping of materials/wastes will be allowed.
+- 208. The potential environmental effects of the pre-construction activities, such as Construction Company (CC) office set ups, necessary equipment stacks, sites preparation, and the adequacy of the accesses have been considered and all these activities will not deteriorate the existing conditions of the environment. - 209.
+Number of pre-construction surveys, including noise and vibration, soil contamination, air pollution, flora and fauna species survey has been carried out by Construction Company (CC) prior to the commencement of construction works. - 210.
+Construction Company (CC) will ensure materials and wastes to be removed are disposed in proper manner and disposal sites are authorized by the government.